-Click here to Follow The Voices of Welfare
+Click here to for more PERCS news about the Voices of Welfare project.

-PERCS is helping to examine the system of public assistance in contemporary and historical contexts.
+PERCS is working to examine the system of public assistance in contemporary and historical contexts.
 Members of PERCS conduct fieldwork in Alamance county to record the stories people share about their views and experiences with public assistance.
-Check it out
+Check it out.

 Amy Allocco, assistant professor of religious studies, has been conducting ethnographic fieldwork in South India for her book on contemporary Hindu snake worship traditions.
 Read more about Hindu Worship Traditions.